-Denotes the kernel-bypass protocol domain (for example, the protocols that operate over InfiniBand).
+Denotes the kernel-bypass protocol domain (for example, the protocols that operate on the InfiniBand domain).

 Specifies the semantics of communication.
 The /usr/include/sys/socket.h file defines the socket types.
 The operating system supports the following types:

 SOCK STREAM